dynamicstrategies/cardano-card-gateway/README.md

 ### 2.3 - EVM Smart Contract

-The payment processor (wert.io) pays into a Polygon EVM smart contract.
+The payment processor (wert.io) pays into a EVM smart contract (on Polygon or Arbitrum).
 This smart contract represents your digital asset on the EVM chain.

 #### 2.4 - Contract Template